© Copyright 2023 – Indian Journal of Medical Sciences – All rights reserved.

 Case reports must include an Abstract (up to a maximum of 500 words), Introduction, Case report, Discussions, and Conclusion.(up to a maximum of 1500 words), references up to a maximum of 10, figures up to a maximum of 6, and a maximum of one table.
 Case reports can have up to four authors.

 Letters to the Editor and Replies should be brief and succinct based on constructive criticism of articles published in the IJMS within the previous two months.
 The letter and reply should be solely based on the data published in the article.
 Letters should not duplicate prior published material or be under consideration for publication elsewhere.
 The Editor-in-Chief will use his discretion to publish or reject the letter.
 These letters and replies do not undergo peer review.
-Submitted letters are subject to editing of content and style.
-No Abstract, Maximums text – 500 words; Total References allowed – 4; Figures – 2 or total of 4 images; No Tables are allowed.
-Maximum Authors allowed is Two.
+Submitted letters are subject to the editing of content and style.
+No Abstract, No Headings in the text are allowed.
+Maximums text – 500 words; Total References allowed – 4; Figures – 2 or a total of 4 images; No Tables are allowed.
+The maximum number of Authors allowed is Two.